-The Postgraduate Certificate in Nanotechnology begins in October and runs for one year.
+The Postgraduate Certificate in Nanotechnology begins in October and runs for nine months.
 Students take three online nanotechnology modules.
-At the end of the third module, students are required to attend a residential weekend in nano-scale materials characterisation based in Oxford.
-This takes place in early July at the University of Oxford's Begbroke Science Park.
+At the end of the third module, students are required to attend a residential weekend in nanoscale materials characterisation based in Oxford.
+This takes place at the University of Oxford's Begbroke Science Park in July 2017.

 The content of each module contains up-to-the-minute thinking and reflects the University of Oxford's world-leading research in nanotechnology.
 Each module has a different focus:

-Each module lasts for 10 weeks corresponding approximately to the University of Oxford's term calendar.
-Within each module, there are weekly online tutorials lasting for one hour as well as assignments and problem sheets.
-You should expect to spend an average of between 10 and 15 hours per week on independent study in addition to the timetabled tutorials.
+Each module lasts for 7 or 10 weeks corresponding approximately to the University of Oxford's term calendar.
+Within each module, there are weekly live online tutorials lasting for one hour as well as assignments and problem sheets.
+Most students should expect to spend an average of between 10 and 15 hours per week on independent study in addition to the timetabled tutorials.

-Each module can be studied independently as a stand-alone course, or taken together to lead to the University of Oxford's Postgraduate Certificate in Nanotechnology.
-Successful completion of Module 1 is equivalent to 10 CATS-equivalent (Credit Accumulation and Transfer Scheme) points at postgraduate level.
-Successful completion of Modules 2 and 3 is equivalent to 25 CATS-equivalent points at this level for each.
-The CATS points system is recognised by all UK Higher Education institutions as a method of quantifying credit for a particular course.
+Successful completion of Module 1 is equivalent to 10 CATS (Credit Accumulation and Transfer Scheme) points at postgraduate level.
+Successful completion of Modules 2 and 3 is equivalent to 25 CATS points at this level for each.
+The CATS points system is recognised by many UK higher education institutions as a method of quantifying credit for a particular course.